Which? Trusted Traders

 Relatives may not always be available to answer a call.
 They may have their phones switched off or on silent, be out of coverage or at work.

+There are other benefits to having a personal alarm or emergency alert system compared to a mobile phone.
 Our personal alarms are connected to our three UK based Emergency Resolution Centres, ensuring no call goes unanswered.
-The Emergency Resolution team have an average alarm call response time of just 6.2 seconds.

 Most mobile phones are not water resistant so can't be taken into the bath or shower.
 Our pendant alarms are water resistant so they can be worn where the risk of falling or slipping is highest.